nickcdryan/textevolve/README.md

 ![TextEvolve Overview](images/textevolve_diagram.png)

 An advanced AI system that uses LLM-driven reasoning and memory to iteratively improve its approach to solving problems from datasets.
-The system is task-agnostic, meaning no prompting or instruction is needed for a new dataset - just provide "question" and "answer" fields (see DataLoader instructions below).
-The system employs dynamic exploration/exploitation strategies and adapts its approach based on performance feedback.
+The system is task-agnostic, meaning no prompting or instruction is needed for a new dataset - just provide "question" and "answer" fields.
+The system employs dynamic exploration/exploitation strategies and adapts its approach (creating new functions, writing code that generates and executes new code, writing prompts, etc.) based on performance feedback.

+EXPERIMENTAL: The system also includes a self-modifying loop (system_improver.py), using higher order instructions to edit the system.

 ## 📄 Paper & Demo